Chapter 7

 Generally, if you have significant equity in your home, the 704-exemption schedule will be a more advantageous option.
 If you do not own real property or do not have substantial equity, the 703-exemption schedule’s wildcard element may prove more useful.

 Creditors will have 60 days to file any objections once the 341 hearing has taken place.
 You will typically receive a discharge about ten days after this deadline has passed.
-A discharge includes elimination of all remaining unsecured debts, including credit card debt, medical debt, personal loans, and unpaid utility bills
+A discharge includes the elimination of all remaining unsecured debts, including credit card debt, medical debt, personal loans, and unpaid utility bills

 Reach Out to Our Firm Today